OlleMattsson/yijing/static/iching-lite.md

 it stands alone, and the attribute of Tui is joyousness, which remains undaunted    even if it must renounce the world.

-THE LINES

-Six at the beginning means:

-To spread white rushes underneath.

-No blame.

-When a man wishes to undertake an enterprise in extraordinary times, he must be extraordinarily cautious, just as when setting a heavy thing down  on the floor, one takes care to put rushes under it, so that nothing will  break.
-This caution, though it may seem exaggerated, is not a mistake.
-Exceptional  enterprises cannot succeed unless utmost caution is observed in their beginnings  and in the laying of their foundations.
-Nine in the second place means:

-A dry poplar sprouts at the root.
-An older man takes a young wife.
-Everything furthers.

-Wood is near water; hence the image of an old poplar sprouting at the root.
-This means an extraordinary situation arises when an older man marries a young girl who suits him.
-Despite the unusualness of the situation, all goes well.
-From the point of view of politics, the meaning is that in exceptional times one does well to join with the lowly, for this affords a possibility of renewal.

-Nine in the third place means:

-The ridgepole sags to the breaking point.
-Misfortune.

-This indicates a type of man who in times of preponderance of the great insists on pushing ahead.
-He accepts no advice from others, and therefore they in turn are not willing to lend him support.
-Because of this the burden    grows, until the structure of things bends or breaks.
-Plunging willfully   ahead in times of danger only hastens the catastrophe.
-Nine in the fourth place means:

-The ridgepole is braced.
-Good fortune.
-If there are ulterior motives, it is humiliating.

-Through friendly relations with people of lower rank, a responsible man succeeds in becoming master of the situation.
-But if, instead of working     for the rescue of the whole, he were to misuse his connections to obtain    personal power and success, it would lead to humiliation.

-Nine in the fifth place means:

-A withered poplar puts forth flowers.
-An older woman takes a husband.

-No blame.
-No praise.

-A withered poplar that flowers exhausts its energies thereby and only hastens its end.
-An older woman may marry once more, but no renewal takes place.
-Everything remains barren.
-Thus, though all the amenities are observed,     the net result is only the anomaly of the situation.
-Applied to politics,     the metaphor means that if in times of insecurity we give up alliance with    those below us and keep up only the relationships we have with people of   higher rank, an unstable situation is created.

-Six at the top means:

-One must go through the water.
-It goes over one's head.
-Misfortune.
-No blame.

-Here is a situation in which the unusual has reached a climax.
-One is courageous and wishes to accomplish one's task, no matter what happens.
-This leads into danger.
-The water rises over one's head.
-This is the misfortune.
-But one incurs no blame in giving up one's life that the good and the right    may prevail.
-There are things that are more important than life.